arishta/shopperstar/README.md

 4) **search products feature**- it allows users to get relevant search results for products.

-##Detailed desciption about apps
+## Detailed desciption about apps

 The project consists of 4 Django apps-"login_signup","category","cart","payment".

  **login_signup app**- It consists of 3 sections-"login","signup","profile".
-                    (1) signup-user supplies information about himself and sets a username and password.
+ * *signup*-user supplies information about himself and sets a username and password.
-                    (2) login-user can login by supplying the username and password.
+ * *login*-user can login by supplying the username and password.
 On successful authentication,a token is generated                                which has to be provided as Authorization header key before being able to access any API.
-                    (3) profile- profile information about the user is generated in JSON format.
+ * *profile*- profile information about the user is generated in JSON format.

  **category app**-It consists of 4 sections-"category", "subcategory","product" and "search"
-                    (1) category,subcategory,products- it caters to three request methods-POST, DELETE, GET.
+ * *category,subcategory,products*- it caters to three request methods-POST, DELETE, GET.
-                                  POST- category/subcategory/products can be added here.
+   * POST- category/subcategory/products can be added here.
-                                  DELETE- a particular category/subcategory/products can be deleted by providing their unique ids.
+   * DELETE- a particular category/subcategory/products can be deleted by providing their unique ids.
-                                  GET- it gives a list of all categories/subcategories/products that exist in the database.
+   * GET- it gives a list of all categories/subcategories/products that exist in the database.
-                    (2) search- it implements the "search products" feature.
+ * *search*- it implements the "search products" feature.

 **cart**- It consists of 3 sections-"add","remove" and "display"
                     (1) add- Through this, user can add products to his cart.
 It outputs the cart details of the user,including details                         like cart total, product_id and quantity for each particular product.